Monika-81/wanderlust-api/README.md

 ### **Content**

-For most of the development and bug fixes I went back to the Code Institute LMS (over and over again) and the learning material for this section of the course.
+For most of the development and bug fixes I went back to the Code Institute LMS (over and over again) and the learning material for this section of the andvanced front end course.
+While setting up the API the provided Cheat Sheets in the Django section was heavily relied on.
+Most of the API code is based on the moments project but adjusted to fir this project.

 Some of the other sites media I frequently **consulted** was :
 <br>